 There are many factors that affect the success and longevity of marital relationships.
 Happiness is a conscious choice, as is feeding, nurturing, and sustaining a blissful marriage.
 This requires work and maintenance every day.

-Here are the six main things that can ruin your relationship.
+Here are the six everyday things that can ruin your relationship.
 Though they may seem simplistic, the little things sometimes lead to a relationship’s undoing.